chechu/consensys-academy-final-project/README.md

 ## How did I remove an item from an indexed and unsorted array
 Moving the last item of the array on the position of the item that I want to remove, and decrementing the length of the array.
 Inspired in https://github.com/su-squares/ethereum-contract/blob/master/contracts/SuNFT.sol#L296.

+According to this: https://ethereum.stackexchange.com/a/39302 You don't need to delete explicitly using `delete array[index]`.
+It's enough with `array.length--`.

 # Relevant links

 ## Stylesheets